Lape syntax

 until BooleanVariable;

 For loops are slightly harder to wrap your head around, specially if you are new to programming.
-But basically you are iterating a loop X amount of times until you reach a "goal".
+But basically you are iterating a loop X amount of times until you reach a ""goal"".

 Example: